OHIF/Viewers/platform/docs/docs/configuration/url.md

 :::

-### SeriesInstanceUIDs
+### SeriesInstanceUID and displaySet.SeriesInstanceUID

-Sometimes you need to only open a specific series in a study, you can do that by
+Sometimes you need to only retrieve a specific series in a study, you can do that by

 ```js
 /viewer?StudyInstanceUIDs=1.3.6.1.4.1.25403.345050719074.3824.20170125095722.1&SeriesInstanceUID=1.3.6.1.4.1.25403.345050719074.3824.20170125095748.1
 ```

 This will only open the viewer with one series (one displaySet).

+Alternatively, you can open the study on a specified series and/or sop instance
+using:
+`displaySet.SeriesInstanceUID` and/or `displaySet.SOPInstanceUID`
+to select the series to open on, but allowing other series to be present in the study browser panel.
+This is the same behaviour as in OHIF 2.0, albeit on different URL parameters.

+### hangingProtocolId

+You can select the initial hanging protocol to apply by using the hangingProtocolId parameter.
+The selected parameter must be available in a hangingProtocolModule registration, but does not have to be active.